l337ch/gci-dnsmasq/README.md

-For GKE managed Kubernetes clusters it is extremely difficult to manage DNS domains for a) Private IP (RFC1918) spaces connected via Cloud VPN, b) split horizon resolution for on premise hosted services (privates side of VPN), versus GKE resident services.
+For GKE managed Kubernetes clusters it is extremely difficult to manage DNS domains for a) Private IP (RFC1918) spaces connected via Cloud VPN, b) split horizon resolution for on premise hosted services (private side of VPN), versus GKE resident services.

 ## Current Solution

-The solution provided here is a small Go application that runs dnsmas as a Deployment in the GKE Kubernetes cluster and is inserted as a shim in the node hosts resolv.conf to intercept specific domains that require special handling.
+The solution provided here is a small Go application that runs dnsmasq as a Deployment in the GKE Kubernetes cluster and is inserted as a shim in the node hosts resolv.conf to intercept specific domains that require special handling.